CBD for Seizures in Dogs

 - Release of bowel or bladder

-Epilepsy is typically categorized in two ways: Idiopathic epilepsy, also called primary epilepsy, and symptomatic epilepsy.
+Epilepsy is typically categorized in two ways: Idiopathic epilepsy, also called primary epilepsy and symptomatic epilepsy.
 Idiopathic epilepsy has no identifiable cause and is often a genetic issue, while symptomatic epilepsy occurs when there is an identifiable underlying brain lesion or metabolic cause, like the ones mentioned above.
 Idiopathic epilepsy can be inherited in many breeds, however, it can occur in any breed or mixed breed, according to the American Kennel Club.

 The first thing to remember when your dog is having a seizure is to stay calm.
-Do not try to move the dog unless they are in an unsafe area (for example, if they are laying on the edge of a dock over water or are near fire).
+Do not try to move the dog unless they are in an unsafe area (for example, if they are laying on the edge of a dock over water or are near a fire).
 If you must move the dog, try to move them from their hind legs or hips.

 A single seizure should not last more than 5 minutes.
 If it does, consult an emergency veterinarian.
 Typically, seizures only last a few minutes and the dog will resume their normal activity afterward.